 chapter 2: florence

-And By 1pm Nicole and I were back at the airport in Pisa and boarding a bus bound for Florence.
-During the hour or so bus ride I did a total of two things, #1 combed the matted mess that had been my hair before the rain claimed and #2 ogled the handsome man sitting in the seat in front of us.
+By 1pm Nicole and I were boarding a bus bound for Florence.
+During the hour or so bus ride I did a total of two things, #1 combed the matted mess that had been my hair before the rain claimed it and #2 ogled the handsome man sitting in the seat in front of us.
+Not much excitement there.

 The first thing we saw in Florence was the church, Cathedral of Santa Maria Del Fiore.
-And I was irrevocably stupefied.
-There I stood, before this massive structure that stretched so far into the air above and around me that its construction seemed to be improbable.
-A church stapled in marble and bronze doors.
-The city which watched the birth of the Renaissance.
+I was irrevocably stupefied.
+There I stood, before this massive structure that stretched so far into the air, above and around me, that its construction seemed to be improbable.
+A church known for its marble walls and bronze doors.
+The city that saw the birth of the Renaissance.

-I strolled along the Arno River well the city sparkled with lights and nightlife, licking my gelato and loving so desperately every sight around me.
+We strolled along the Arno River as the city sparkled with lights and nightlife, licking my gelato and loving so desperately every sight around me.
 And then something dreadful happened...
 Nicole tripped and fell shattering her iPhones screen.
+And this is how the night ended, Nicole hobbling to our hostel cradling her function yet severely damaged phone.

 chapter 3: rome

-We woke up the at 8am jumped on the first train we could find leaving Florence toward Rome and made our first stop our hotel to drop off our stuff.
+The next morning, we woke up the at 8am, jumped on the first train we could find leaving Florence toward Rome and made our first stop our hotel to drop off our stuff.
 What an adorable hotel that was, so quant with blue and white tiles as a bed frame and complementary chocolates.
+I do love free chocolates.

-Trying to see all of Rome in one day is impossible.
-Word for the wise: if you've given yourself just a day in Rome, first rethink this option, second if you've decided you want to do this than resolve yourself to the fact that you will have to breeze by some things.
-Accept this and the day will become more relaxed because doing Rome in a day is possible if you have a clear idea of the things you want to see.
+I'm going to preface this story by saying, first and foremost: Trying to see all of Rome in one day is impossible.
+Word for the wise: if you've given yourself just a day in Rome, 1) rethink this option, 2) if you've decided you want to do this, then, resolve yourself to the fact that you will have to breeze by some things.
+Accept this and the day will become more relaxed because doing Rome in a day is possible if you have a clear idea of the things you HAVE to see.

-So, in the warmth of a soft sun Nicole and I set out to conquer the sights.
+In the warmth of a soft 75 degree sun Nicole and I set out to conquer the sights.
+It's notable to mention that at this except moment in Paris, the weather was a crisp 35 degrees.
 We found the Trevi Fountain first, threw a coin in and made a wish I won't spoil.
 From the Trevi fountain and its mass of people we walked along worn cobblestones to the Pantheon.
-The thing that will amaze you about Rome is how an incredibly modern metropolitan city is built directly around buildings that have been there for thousands of years.
-The amount of times we walked by the ruins of temples that were simply just there in their eroding format across the street from a restaurant is crazy.
+Rome is the most amazing place to be, because there's an incredibly modern metropolitan city built directly around buildings that have been there for thousands of years.
+The amount of times we walked by the ruins of temples that were simply just there in their eroding form across the street from a restaurant is crazy.

-Next, we took to the ruins, which to this day brings forth a surreal feeling of otherworldliness in me.
+After a much needed gelato break, we took to the ruins.
+Which, to this day still brings forth a surreal feeling of otherworldliness in me.
 I remember we took a break to sit on a marble stone in the shade and look around.
 The scene you see is marble blocks that form squares and rectangles in the ground to distinguish the different rooms of a house.
 The marble stones are everywhere in the ruins among them grass grows and more marble for pathways wind through them.
 For some reason I imagined the homes of the Romans would be further away from the Forum, they are not actually all that far.

 The colosseum, what to say about the colosseum.
 I will say that on the size is impressively intimidating.
 The picture of it in its epoch, red flags waving and vibrantly painted statues in the archways is really an image you can picture quite clearly while there.
 We ate gnocchi at a restaurant across the street, purchased more gelato and stumbled upon an obelisk stolen by the Romans from Egypt.